shoerob/JavaScript-Samples/CSS Styles/Example 3 - Classes/README.md

 # Example 1 - Styling by class

-This example shows how to style JavaScript elements by their class.
+This example shows how to style elements by their class.